aahlenst/virtomate/docs/man/virtomate-guest-run.rst

 Name
 ----

-virtomate guest-run - Run a program in a domain through the QEMU Guest Agent.
+virtomate guest-run - Run a program on a domain through the QEMU Guest Agent.

 Synopsis
 --------